-2. EDUCATE: Attend our 2013 Conference.
-“The Asbestos Crisis: New Trends in Prevention and Treatment”, March 22-24, 2013, Washington, D.C., provides cutting-edge information from international experts about asbestos exposure and disease.
+2. EDUCATE: Attend our 2014 Conference.
+“Where Knowledge and Action Unite,”April 4 – 6,2014, Washington, D.C., provides cutting-edge information from international experts about asbestos exposure and disease.

 3. SHARE: Explore and share the educational materials below.
 Most people don’t know that asbestos is still legal and lethal in the U.S. and don’t know how to protect themselves from exposure.
 Share this information on Facebook, LinkedIn, Twitter and your other social networks.